 Robby has worked hard towards his many goals and reached a big one.
 The Eimers Foundation obtained its 501.(c)(3) Status.
 Now he hoping to be able to apply for grants and get Corporate donations.
 Besides helping the homeless, he also helps local families in his hometown when they don't have enough to eat or need money to pay their utility bills.

 His next goal is to get a Food Truck so he can serve food more efficiently and go to more places to reach Friends that can not get to where he usually serves.
 His family and Friends have started a GoFundme account to try to make that happen for him.
 Andiamo Italia Restaurant, who has a Food Truck of their own, heard about Robby's dream to get a Food Truck and decided they wanted to mentor him in learning how one works and how to make the food.
-They now sponsor 2 Sharing's a month!
-They have Robby work with the head chef at one of their restaurants to prep and cook the food then they load up the truck and head down to Sharing.
-He really, really enjoys this.
+A couple of times they sponsored Sharing's.
+They had Robby work with the head chef at one of their restaurants to prep and cook the food then they load up the truck and head down to Sharing.
+He really, really enjoyed this.
 Robby also wants to get a building where he can serve his Friends inside instead of out in inclement weather.

-The Eimers Foundation has received over $50,000 in the past 2 years in donations and he spends every penny on helping his Friends.
+The Eimers Foundation has received over $75,000 in the past 3 years in donations and he has spent almost every penny on a van for the foundation and helping his Friends.
 Those who live near Robby go Sharing with him or collect donations and ask him to Share their items for them.
 The number of Friends has grown from an average of 40 Friends a week to now serving between 150-200 Friends a week.
 Besides making a full dinner each week, he takes fully packed lunches that his Friends can take for later.
 He also Shares hygiene products, hats, gloves, scarves, coats, blankets, shoes, boots, and many other items.
 More and more volunteers show up each week to help Share.
 It has become a community event.
 Robby is very grateful for everyone who has helped him over the years.